Please note that the application deadline for the 2021 Director's Internship program has passed.

 - STUDENTS ON LEAVE: If you are on leave during the Fall 2020 or Spring 2021 semesters, you may be eligible to apply.
 You will need to petition, and receive approval from, the Administrative Board for approval to use the CARAT Application Portal.
 Contact your Resident Dean to initiate the petition process as soon as possible.

 - FUTURE ELIGIBILITY: All participants in the IOP Director’s Internship program for Summer 2021 will be eligible to apply to the Director’s Internship program in subsequent summers provided they satisfy all other eligibility requirements.

 - FORMER INTERNS: Students who interned with a Director's Internship host organization in summer 2020 are eligible to apply for a Director's Internship for summer 2021.
 To promote equity of opportunity across applicants, students who participated in the Director’s Internship program in summer 2020 are not eligible to apply to intern with the same organization for summer 2021.
 A list of our summer 2021 Director's Internship hosts is available here.

 APPLICATION REQUIREMENTS: Applicants will be required to submit a resume (one page), statement of interest (one page), and two references.
 Learn more here.

-Round 1: Applications must be received by Sunday, February 7, 2021 at 11:59pm ET.
+Round 1: Applications due by Sunday, February 7, 2021 at 11:59pm ET.
 Students may apply to a maximum of TWO Director’s Internship positions before the February 7th deadline.

-Round 2: Applications must be received by Sunday, March 7, 2021 at 11:59pm ET.
+Round 2: Applications due by Sunday, March 7, 2021 at 11:59pm ET.
 Students may apply to a maximum of TWO Director’s Internship positions for the March7th deadline.